What happens after I file my Notification?

 The Respondent is to complete a Reply to Notification form and return it to the Tribunal Office.
 The Respondent usually has 60 days to reply.

-Upon receiving the Reply a copy is forwarded to the Applicant.
+Upon receiving the Respondent’s Reply to your Notification the Tribunal forwards a copy to you.

-The Notification and Reply are reviewed by the Tribunal (referred as the Part 4 Review).
-This review is completed to decide whether to continue with proceedings or dismiss the Notification using the following criteria set out in section 23 and 24 of the Act:
+The Notification and Reply are reviewed by a Tribunal member (referred to as the Part 4 Review).
+This review is completed to decide whether to continue with proceedings or dismiss the Notification using the criteria set out in section 23 and 24 of the Act.
+The Tribunal looks at whether

 - the events occurred within the last 2 years;

-- whether the complaint should be dealt with under other legislation;
+- the issue should be dealt with under other legislation;

-- whether the complaint is very minor, not understandable, silly or made for improper reasons;
+- the complaint is very minor, not understandable or made for improper reasons;

-- whether the complaint is under one of the prohibited grounds;
+- the actions being complained about were based on at least one of the prohibited grounds;

-- whether the Applicant was offered a reasonable settlement.
+- the Applicant was offered a reasonable settlement.

-The Tribunal will provide a written decision of the Part 4 Review to both the Applicant and Respondent.
-The decision will either be to continue with proceedings or to dismiss the Notification.
+The Tribunal will provide a written decision of the Part 4 Review to both you the Applicant and Respondent.
+The decision will either be to continue with proceedings or to dismiss your Notification.

-If the Notification is continued the Tribunal may then try to settle the Notification using Tribunal members, independent mediators, community elders or other organizations.
+If your Notification is continued the Tribunal may then try to settle the Notification using Tribunal members, independent mediators, community elders or other organizations.

-After hearing evidence and the arguments of the Applicant and Respondent, the Tribunal will decide whether the Applicant has been discriminated against, and if so, what should be done to correct the situation.
+After hearing evidence and the arguments from you and the Respondent, the Tribunal will decide whether you have been discriminated against or harassed, and what should be done to correct the situation.

 A written decision is made documenting the evidence that was heard and how the law was applied.
-A final decision may include an Order for a Party
+If the decision finds that there was discrimination or harassment, the Tribunal can order a party to:

 - take any other corrective action the Tribunal feels is just.